willembeltman/EntityFrameworkZip/README.md

 ## 📝 Changelog

 ### v1.0.10
-- Changed `ICollection.Remove` behavior: now only unsets the foreign key (sets it to 0 or null) instead of removing the referenced entity from the `DbSet<TForeign>`.
+- Adjusted ICollection.Remove behavior: now only unsets the foreign key (sets it to 0 or null) instead of removing the referenced entity from the DbSet<TForeign>.
-- Defined consistent behavior for assigning related entities to new entities (ensures proper add/update semantics).
+- Standardized behavior for assigning related entities to new entities to ensure correct add/update semantics.
-- Added support for nullable properties (I didn't realize we didn't support this — oeps, bug).
+- Added support for nullable properties (surprisingly, this was previously unsupported — oops!).
-- Added support for nullable foreign keys (`long?`), which now default to `null` instead of `0`.
+- Enabled support for nullable foreign keys (long?), which now default to null instead of 0.
-- Updated test program to test nullable fields.
+- Updated the test program to include tests for nullable fields.
-- Combined all generated code so startup is faster.
+- Consolidated all generated code to improve startup performance.
-- Massive code cleanup
+- Performed extensive code cleanup.
+- Implemented detection of foreign key usage when removing an entity.
+An exception is now thrown if the foreign key is still in use.
+You can override this behavior to force removal (i.e., disconnect the foreign key).

 ### v1.0.9
 - Added full XML documentation for all public classes and members.